Phillips 66 (LTS:0KHZ) E10: $10.18 (As of Jun. 2026)

 Phillips 66 Business Description

-Phillips 66 is an independent refiner with 12 refineries that have a total crude throughput capacity of 1.8 million barrels per day, or mmb/d.
-In 2023, the Rodeo, California, facility ceased operations and be converted to produce renewable diesel.
-The midstream segment comprises extensive transportation and NGL processing assets and includes DCP Midstream, which holds 600 mbd of NGL fractionation and 22,000 miles of pipeline.
-Its CPChem chemical joint venture operates facilities in the United States and the Middle East and primarily produces olefins and polyolefins.
+Phillips 66 is an independent refiner that owns or holds interest in 10 refineries with a total crude throughput capacity of 2.0 million barrels per day, or mmb/d, at the end of 2025.
+The midstream segment comprises extensive transportation and NGL processing assets.
+It includes 70,000 miles of crude oil, refined petroleum product, NGL and natural gas pipeline systems, and a comprehensive set of refined petroleum product, NGL and crude oil terminals, gathering and processing plants and fractionation facilities and various other storage and loading facilities.
+Its CPChem chemical joint venture operates facilities primarily in the United States and the Middle East and produces olefins and polyolefins.